What are the 4 C’s of Credit for Getting a Mortgage?

 Much like a flaky ex, lenders want to know what you’re worth.
 They need proof that you can afford the down payment, as well as the closing costs and additional fees associated with the loan.

 You’ll Need to Provide Financial Statements.
 Yes, it can feel intrusive to just lay your financial information out like that, but lenders need to know that you’re not living paycheck to paycheck.
 Lenders will ask to see:

 - Checking and savings statements

 They want to see that you have accounts you can quickly get into if you need to make that mortgage payment after getting laid off.
 While no one wants to tap their 401k to make a mortgage payment, loan companies need to know that you have back up if things go pear-shaped.

 Having a down payment signals to lenders that you’re serious about doing this right and paying this loan off.
-It can also help save you money because you’re able to avoid PMI (private mortgage insurance).
+It can also help save your own money because you’re able to avoid PMI (private mortgage insurance).
 This form of capital can also affect your rates and terms of the loan, so consider waiting to build a more significant down payment if possible.